awoladhossain/fundamental-conceptes-all/Database/SQL Operators.md

 SELECT * FROM Students
 WHERE age >= 18;
 ```
+- ✅ Explanation: Returns all students aged 18 or older.

 ## Logical Operators

 **Used to combine conditions.**

-> AND → Both conditions must be true
+- AND → Both conditions must be true
-> OR → At least one condition true
+- OR → At least one condition true
-> NOT → Negates condition
+- NOT → Negates condition
-> IN → Matches any value in a list
+- IN → Matches any value in a list
-> BETWEEN → Within a range
+- BETWEEN → Within a range
-> LIKE → Pattern matching (with % or \_)
+- LIKE → Pattern matching (with % or \_)
-> IS NULL → Checks for NULL values
+- IS NULL → Checks for NULL values

 ```bash
 SELECT * FROM Students